covrig/homeassistant-trackermap/README.md

 automation2:...
 data_template: {"event": "DeviceName2", "value1":...
 ```
-* Edit the `trackermap_multipledevices.html` to match names of your devices/events (read de comments in the file):
+* Edit the `trackermap_multipledevices.html` to match names of your devices/events (read the comments in the file):
 ```
 <option value="Mary">Mary</option>
 <option value="John">John</option>